toxicity1985/atoum-documentation/source/en/asserters.rst

 .. note::
 	At the end of this chapter you will find several :ref:`tips & tricks<asserter_tips>` related to assertion and asserter, don't forget to read it!

-.. please keep this ordered in an alphabetic wayi thanks
+.. please keep this ordered in an alphabetic way thanks

 .. include:: asserters/afterDestructionOf.inc.rst
 .. include:: asserters/array.inc.rst